davidstutz/kohana-green/guide/green/usage.md

 	Green::instance()->some_method();

-The current instance can be thought as representing the current user logged in.
+The current instance can be thought as representing the current logged in user.

 ## Usage with Models

 Green is used to allow and control the access to models.
 Green follows the following principle: The model and the method to run are given to Green.
-Green then, following the defined rules, executes the method on the model if the current user is allowed to, or throws an Green_Access_Exception.
+Green then, following the defined rules, executes the method on the model if the current user is allowed to, or throws an `Green_Access_Exception`.

 Thus following code fragments are obsolet (but nevertheless this construct is still possible):